Easy Tips to Prevent Overcooking Wild Game

 This tip goes along with the two previous tips because it directly aligns with controlling the internal temperature of the meat you’re cooking.
 Some methods of cooking, like grilling, make controlling the heat source more difficult.
 If you don’t know the hot spots of your grill and haven’t exactly mastered the art of cooking over direct and indirect heat, then don’t worry.
 There are other ways to achieve a mouthwatering piece of meat.
 My favorite is using an indoor smokeless grill.
 Some may say it’s blasphemy, but I’d rather eat a perfectly cooked piece of venison on an indoor grill than an overcooked piece on an outdoor grill!
 You can also use an air fryer, smoker, or even your oven.
 They’re all going to provide a more consistently controlled heat source.

-Prevent overcooking wild game
+overcooking wild game | wild game

 Patience Is a Virtue, Let it Rest